awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 1. This procedure assumes that you have an existing cluster\.
 If you don't already have an Amazon EKS cluster and an Amazon Linux 2 node group to add a Windows node group to, we recommend that you follow the [Getting started with Amazon EKS – `eksctl`](getting-started-eksctl.md) guide\.
 The guide provides a complete walkthrough for how to create an Amazon EKS cluster with Amazon Linux nodes\.

    Create your node group with the following command\.
 Replace `region-code` with the AWS Region that your cluster is in\.
 Replace `my-cluster` with your cluster name\.
 The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
 It must start with an alphabetic character and can't be longer than 100 characters\.
 Replace `ng-windows` with a name for your node group\.
 The node group name can't be longer than 63 characters\.
 It must start with letter or digit, but can also include hyphens and underscores for the remaining characters\.
-For Kubernetes version `1.23` or later, you can replace `2019` with `2022` to use Windows Server 2022\.
+For Kubernetes version `1.24` or later, you can replace `2019` with `2022` to use Windows Server 2022\.
 Replace the rest of the `example values` with your own values\.
 **Important**
 To deploy a node group to AWS Outposts, AWS Wavelength, or AWS Local Zone subnets, don't pass the AWS Outposts, Wavelength, or Local Zone subnets when you create the cluster\.
 Create the node group with a config file, specifying the AWS Outposts, Wavelength, or Local Zone subnets\.
 For more information, see [Create a nodegroup from a config file](https://eksctl.io/usage/nodegroups/#creating-a-nodegroup-from-a-config-file) and [Config file schema](https://eksctl.io/usage/schema/) in the `eksctl` documentation\.
-**Note**
-For Kubernetes version `1.23`, you can use an optional bootstrap flag to test migration from Docker to `containerd`\.
-For more information, see [Testing migration from Docker to `containerd`](eks-optimized-windows-ami.md#containerd-bootstrap-windows)\.

    ```
    eksctl create nodegroup \